karmada-io/website/docs/contributor/contribute-docs.md

   If your article contains images or other resources, you may create a corresponding directory in `/docs/resources`, and article related files are placed in that directory.
   Now we store public pictures about Karmada in `/docs/resources/general`.
 You can use the following to link the pictures:
   * `![Git workflow](../resources/contributor/git_workflow.png)`

+If you want to learn more about Markdown syntax, you can check out [this](https://www.markdownguide.org/cheat-sheet/) resource that explains how to format text using simple syntax like hashtags, asterisks, and dashes.

 ### Directory organization